-The control records up to 50 events in the event history file.
+The controller records up to 50 events in the event history file.
 When the history file is full and a new event occurs, the control adds it to the history file and deletes the oldest event in the history file.
-The PC service tool and the digital display can display the events.
-See the Digital Display Menu System section for how to display previous events.
+The PC Service tool and the digital display can be used to view the events.
+See the Digital Display Menu System section for how to view previous events.